westermo/netbox/README.md

 Second, select your target `_defconfig`, see the `configs/` directory, or use `make list-defconfigs` to see all Buildroot and NetBox configs available.
-We select the Zero (x86-64) NetBox app defconfig:
+We select the defconfig for Zero (x86-64) NetBox app flavor:

 ```
 make netbox_app_zero_defconfig